mikezano/zano-press/its-not-working/what-will-specificity-do-for-you.md

 ## ...there was an attempt

-Co-worker wanted to remove the the first underline on the apple and at first added a class to the table cell in question as so
+Co-worker wanted to remove the the first underline on the apple and at first added a class to the table cell in question as so...

 ```html
 <td class="custom-cell">Apple</td>